adarshaacharya/portfolio-v2/content/posts/02-exploring-redux-toolkit/index.md

 - reducer
 - Provider component

 If you haven't already checkout the latest [basic tutorial](https://redux-toolkit.js.org/introduction/quick-start) section in React-Redux docs.
-They have recently updated it and make fantastics tutorial for getting started with redux.
+They have recently updated it and make fantastic tutorials for getting started with redux.

 ### Installation